SJ0769/Obsidian-Notes-SJ/content/Logic/Modal Logic.md

-*Find a document on Modal logic which further clarifies notation and definitions*
 ## Background + Syntax
+Modal logic itself is an extension of propositional logic and doesn't have quantifiers.

 **Worlds:**
 Possible 'worlds' refer to possible state of affairs/scenarios. i.e., if an event $x$ could have happened, then it occurred in some possible world.